The Physical Properties of Luminous $z\gtrsim8$ Galaxies and Implications for the Cosmic Star Formation Rate Density From $\sim$0.35 deg$^{2}$ of (Pure-)Parallel HST Observations: Sample Selection

 Examining the results first over all magnitudes, for the simulated $Y_{\rm 098+105}-J_{\rm 125}$ $z\sim8$ dropouts, we observe a dominant peak of star-forming galaxies centered at $z\sim8$, with two secondary and smaller peaks at $z\sim1.5$ and $z\sim2.5$.
 The former consists primarily of quiescent-type galaxies while the latter of star-forming galaxies.
 If we define a low-$z$ interloper fraction, $f_{\rm int}$, as the number of dropout galaxies with a redshift below 7, we estimate a contamination fraction of 12\%.
 This fraction decreases to 9\% for $Y_{\rm 105}-JH_{\rm 140}$ $z\sim9$ dropouts, where we observe a well-defined peak centered at $z\sim9$ and a much smaller peak again at $z\sim2.5$ consisting entirely of star-forming galaxies.
 Finally, in our EGG simulations we observe a number of bright, $z\sim10$ candidates from $J_{\rm 125}-H_{\rm 160}$ NIR cuts, with a well-defined peak of star-forming galaxies found at the desired redshift, but equally find an important and somewhat broad contribution from both star-forming and quiescent low-$z$ galaxies at redshifts of $z\simeq2-4$.
 The fraction of contaminants is at its highest out of the three samples, with an estimated 44\% contamination rate.
-We note that if we are to include \spitzer/IRAC constraints in the simulations (namely, $H_{\rm 160}-[3.6]<1.4$), such contamination levels drop to 11\%, 6\% and 26\% for the $z\sim8$, $z\sim9$ and $z\sim10$ dropout samples.
+For comparison purposes only, we note that if were to include \spitzer/IRAC constraints in the simulations (namely, $H_{\rm 160}-[3.6]<1.4$), such contamination levels drop to 11\%, 6\% and 26\% for the $z\sim8$, $z\sim9$ and $z\sim10$ dropout samples.
+In similar fashion, if we were to adopt the F350LP filter as the only optical filter (which is the case over a non-negligible number of our fields), we find the contamination rate would remain largely unchanged.
 Additionally, we also note that since most of the low redshift interlopers in all dropout samples reside at $z\sim2-4$, a more conservative threshold of $z<4$ results in virtually identical contamination fractions.

 Similarly to \citet{morishita18}, to construct the prior itself we fit the redshift-magnitude distributions for each dropout sample with an analytical function.
 While \citet{morishita18} opt for a double-peaked Gaussian function, we instead opt for a double Skew-normal fit.
 The reason for this is that at low redshift two small peaks with differing amplitudes are often observed - one of star-forming galaxies at $z\sim1.75$ and one of quiescent galaxies at $z\sim2.25$ - and thus a standard Gaussian distribution often completely misses one of the two, while at high redshift the distribution often displays an abrupt decline at the lower-$z$ edge but a tail of objects at the higher-$z$ edge.
 This is particularly evident for the $z\sim10$ distribution).
 For this latter consideration, a Gaussian function would therefore overestimate the number of objects at the lower redshift edge and underestimate the number of objects at the higher redshift edge.
 A double Skew-normal function is thus a more appropriate fit, where tails of low-$z$ and high-$z$ objects can be accounted for by a non-zero skewness parameter while the function has the flexibility to return to standard double Gaussian fit if the skewness parameter is zero.
 We thus proceed to fit the redshift-magnitude distributions and normalize the resulting fit such that the peaks of the two Skew-normals sum to one.
 The (un-normalized) results of the procedure are presented in Table~\ref{tab:prior}.